iamroshel/phase-1-algorithms-what-is-an-algorithm/README.md

 you're about to write!
 It's helpful to copy your pseudocode into your workspace as comments, and then code each piece alongside the matching comment.

-You can also test this procedure against the test cases before writing any code.
+You can also test your pseudocoded procedure against the test cases before writing any code.
 Validating and rewriting pseudocode will likely save you time.
 You might also wish to think about additional solutions: there's always more than one way to solve a problem.

 ### 4. Code